canonical/hotsos/defs/README.md

     This is a dictionary of options with the form key: value.

     allow-all-logs: True|False
-      Used in combination with *path* and determines whether to apply USE_ALL_LOGS to path.
-Default is True.
+      Used in combination with *path* to override --all-logs.
+If this is set to False when --all-logs is provided then it will behave as if --all-logs was not provided.
+Defaults to True.
+This is useful if you are defining a search that should never be run against the full logrotated history of logs due to performance reasons.

     args: [arg1, ...]
       Used in combination with *command*.
 This is a list of args